Custom Validation Rules

 });

-• Reusable Patterns: Common validation patterns used in multiple schemas.
+• Reusable Patterns: Common rules you apply across multiple schemas.

-For simple cases, chaining built-in constraints is often sufficient.
-Use custom constraints when the built-in rules don't cover your specific requirements.
+For simple cases, chaining built-in constraints is often enough.
+Reach for custom constraints/refinements when you need extra flexibility.